Our unique analysis of the bills Emerson sponsored and cosponsored provides insight into his position in the House of Representatives.

 View All » (including bills from previous years)

 From Jan 1981 to Jun 1996, Emerson missed 190 of 7,650 roll call votes, which is 2.5%.
-This is better than the median of 2.7% among the lifetime records of representatives serving in Jun 1996.
+This is on par with the median of 2.7% among the lifetime records of representatives serving in Jun 1996.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - The House and Senate websites, for committee membership and voting records

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000

 - Biographical Directory of the United States Congress for the photo